World Cup Bracket 2018: Predictions, Odds and Picks Entering Saturday Play

 L'Equipe rated Ronaldo 9/10 for the game against Spain, 6/10 against Morocco and 3/10 against Iran.
 Added up that's 18, and divided by 3 is 6... so that's why he's not there.

-Two weeks have passed since his hat-trick salvaged a 3-3 draw against Spain in Group B, and he'll now attempt to pierce a defence that's shown itself to be the best in Russia thus far, as far as results are concerned.
+Two weeks have passed since his hat-trick salvaged a 3-3 draw against Spain in Group B, and he'll now attempt to pierce a defence that's been the best in Russia thus far, as far as results are concerned.

-Uruguay were also recently buoyed by the news that Atletico Madrid defender Jose Gimenez is on the verge of a return to fitness after missing their 3-0 win over Russia, via AFP:
+Uruguay were also recently buoyed by the news that Atletico Madrid defender Jose Gimenez is on the verge of a return to fitness after missing their 3-0 win over Russia, via Agence France-Presse:

-In contrast, Portugal are far from perfect at the back, and a strike partnership of Luis Suarez and Edinson Cavani should break their lines, even if Uruguay only managed 1-0 wins against Egypt and Saudi Arabia.
+In contrast, Portugal are far from perfect at the back, and a strike partnership of Luis Suarez and Edinson Cavani should break their lines—even if Uruguay only managed 1-0 wins against Egypt and Saudi Arabia.

 Portugal are more experienced than any team La Celeste played in Group A, and Fernando Santos' men should benefit from being tested more in their earlier outings of the competition.